sul-dlss/folio-eureka/README.md

 ```

 ## Post the applications
-Get the application descriptors for app-platform-minimal from the repository [folio-org/app-platform-minimal](https://github.com/folio-org/app-platform-minimal) and select the version tag 1.0.41.
-Copy the application-descriptor.json file from there and save as application-descriptor-minimal-ramsons.json.
+Get the application descriptors for app-platform-minimal from the repository [folio-org/app-platform-minimal](https://github.com/folio-org/app-platform-minimal) and select the version tag 1.0.43 for Ramsons R2-2024-csp-8.
+Copy the application-descriptor.json file from there and save as $namespace/application-descriptor-minimal.json.

-Get the application descriptors for app-platform-complete from the repository [folio-org/app-platform-complete](https://github.com/folio-org/app-platform-complete) and select the version tag 1.1.78.
-Copy the application-descriptor.json file from there and save as application-descriptor-complete-ramsons.json.
-Make sure the tag value for app-platform-minimal matches the version saved to application-descriptor-minimal-ramsons.json (listed in the depencies array of the app-platform-complete descriptor).
+Get the application descriptors for app-platform-complete from the repository [folio-org/app-platform-complete](https://github.com/folio-org/app-platform-complete) and select the version tag 1.1.89 for Ramsons R2-2024-csp-8.
+Copy the application-descriptor.json file from there and save as $namespace/application-descriptor-complete.json.

+Make sure the tag value for app-platform-minimal matches the version saved to application-descriptor-minimal.json (listed in the depencies array of the app-platform-complete descriptor).

-Get the application descriptors for other requires apps and repeat the process:
+Get the application descriptors for other required apps and repeat the process:
 ```
 curl -X POST --location "$KONG_URL/applications" -H "Authorization: Bearer $TOKEN" -H 'Content-Type: application/json' -d@"$APP_FILE"
 ```